-What is MC/ServiceGuard?
+What is Serviceguard?

-MC/ServiceGuard allows you to create high availability clusters of HP 9000 Series 800 computers.
+Serviceguard allows you to create high availability clusters of HP 9000 or HP Integrity servers.
 A high availability computer system allows application services to continue in spite of a hardware or software failure.
 Highly available systems protect users from software failures as well as from failure of a system processing unit (SPU), disk, or local area network (LAN) component.
 In the event that one component fails, the redundant component takes over.
-MC/ServiceGuard and other high availability subsystems coordinate the transfer between components.
+Serviceguard and other high availability subsystems coordinate the transfer between components.

-An MC/ServiceGuard cluster is a networked grouping of HP 9000 series 800 servers (host systems known as nodes) having sufficient redundancy of software and hardware that a single point of failure will not significantly disrupt service.
-Application services (individual HP-UX processes) are grouped together in packages; in the event of a single service, node, network, or other resource failure, MC/ServiceGuard can automatically transfer control of the package to another node within the cluster, allowing services to remain available with minimal interruption.
+A Serviceguard cluster is a networked grouping of HP 9000 or HP Integrity servers (host systems known as nodes) having sufficient redundancy of software and hardware that a single point of failure will not significantly disrupt service.
+Application services (individual HP-UX processes) are grouped together in packages; in the event of a single service, node, network, or other resource failure, Serviceguard can automatically transfer control of the package to another node within the cluster, allowing services to remain available with minimal interruption.